ayoolafelix/For-Designers/README.md

 # For-Designers
-An open-source collection of resources created by designers
+An open-source collection of resources created by designers for designers and non-designers